 If the person you’re searching for could possibly be in a different jail you will want to check the other South Dakota county jails in our South Dakota County Jail Guide: South Dakota Jails

 A mugshot, also called a jail booking photo, is a picture that the jail takes when you get processed at jail intake.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your full name and booking number will appear on the photos, and they will be kept on file at the jail.

 How To Get Your Mugshot Removed